Running From the Core

 This is perhaps the most important skill to learn and also the least understood in terms of implementation.
 How this is generally approached is to strengthen muscles associated with the lower abdominal and pelvic region of the body.
 Lots of planks, squats, and a variety of other methods of muscle strengthening.
 Then when we go to run we might study a little about foot-strike, and stride mechanics and hope for the best.

-What isn’t addressed and understood by this model is how “do we learn to direct ourselves” so that our body works harmoniously, all parts contributing their necessary effort to the “whole running body”, with no extra effort.
+Through the Body Awareness Skill Set, we can learn how “do we learn to direct ourselves” so that our body works harmoniously, all parts contributing their necessary effort to the “whole running body”, with no extra effort.
 Nothing blocked, rigid, or turned off.

 I have worked with so many runners that have done endless glute strengthening exercises, having been directed to do this by medical professionals and fitness instructors, with no appreciable effect on their pain levels or performance goals.
 The glutes are not weak, they are deactivated, not firing because of position/posture of the core and pelvis.
 Or runners that have been given endless clam shells to strengthen the gluteus medius.
 The reason the gluteus medius isn’t working has nothing to do with its strength or lack of strength and everything to do with poor stride mechanics.
 Improve on stride mechanics and the gluteus medius works just fine.